bhoward/focsipedia/docs/fp/doodle.md

 DPoodle is a graphic library written in ReasonML at DePauw University during Spring 2020.
 DPoodle is based on the Doodle graphics library from [Creative Scala](https://creativescala.com/).

 The basic type of a drawing in DPoodle is `image`.
 There are 5 built-in functions to construct an ellipse, circle, rectangle, square, or triangle.
-We can also construct a shape by specify a colection of points and how to connect these points (using straight line or curve).
 Every image in DPoodle has a bounding box with type `bbox`, which is a minimal rectangle that can cover the image.
+The center of the bounding box by default is at (0, 0).

 5 following functions are used to construct different type of image in DPoodle:

-* `ellipse(w, h)`: ellipse function takes major and minor axis that define an ellipise and create an ellipse.
-The size of a bounding box of an ellipse is w \times h.
+* `ellipse(w, h)`: ellipse function takes major and minor axes that define an ellipise and create an ellipse.
+The size of a bounding box of an ellipse is w x h.
 * `circle(r)`: circle function takes radius and create a circle.
+The size of its bounding box is 2r x 2r.
+Circle is a special ellipse whose major and minor axes have the same length of 2r.
+* `rectangle(w, h)`: rectangle function takes a width and a height and create a rectangle.
+The size of a bounding box of a recntangle is w x h.

+We can also construct a shape by specify a colection of points and how to connect these points (using straight line or curve).

 let empty = Empty;
 let circle = r => { Ellipse(2. *. r, 2. *. r) };